Pharmacy Tech Exam Prep: What to Expect from the PTCB Exam

 2. Official PTCB Calculations Practice App

 Have some spare time while riding the bus or relaxing at home?
-Simply take out your phone and try out the Official PTCB Calculations Practice Questions App—available for both Apple and Android devices.
+Simply take out your phone and try out the Official PTCB Calculations Practice Questions App—available for both Apple and Google Play®.
 The app gives users the opportunity to practice typical calculation questions found on the exam.
 These questions are actually pulled from earlier versions of the exam, giving students a very realistic look at what they will encounter during the real thing.
 Like the actual exam, the app includes 90 questions.
 The app also contains detailed explanations of how the correct answer was determined.

 3. Pharmacy technician training

-PTCB exam advice from a pharmacy technician
+PTCB exam advice

 “I think the most challenging part of the exam, and where I’d recommend students spend most of their time preparing, is with the calculations,” Leonard said.
 “It’s the highest-rated part of the exam.
 You need to calculate things like going from grams to milliliters and fluid ounces to milliliters.
 You’ll do a lot of calculations from the royal to metric systems of measurement.”